SAN: Inducing Metrizability of GAN with Discriminative Normalized Linear Layer: Slicing Adversarial Network

+\textbf{Comparison with other generative models.}~~ \yuhtb{First, we compare SAN with GAN.
 In GAN, other than Wasserstein GAN, the optimal discriminator is known to involve a dilemma: it induces a certain dissimilarity but leads to exploding and vanishing gradients~\citep{arjovsky2017wasserstein,lin2021spectral}.
-In contrast, in ASGN, the \textit{metrizable conditions} ensure that the optimal discriminator is not necessary to obtain a \textit{metrizable} discriminator.
+In contrast, in SAN, the \textit{metrizable conditions} ensure that the optimal discriminator is not necessary to obtain a \textit{metrizable} discriminator.
+Next, similarly to variants of the maximum SW~\citep{deshpande2019max,kolouri2019generalized}, SAN's discriminator is interpreted as extracting features $h(x)$ and slicing them in the most distinctive direction $\omega$ as in Fig.~\ref{fig:separability}.
+In the conventional methods, one-dimensional Wasserstein distances are approximated by sample sorting (see Remark~\ref{rm:intuition_seperability}).
+It has been reported that the generation performances get better when the batch size increases~\citep{nguyen2021distributional,chen2022augmented}, but larger batch sizes lead to slower training speeds, and the size is capped by memory constraints.
+In contrast, SAN removes the necessity of the approximation.}

-Similarly to some variants of the maximum sliced Wasserstein distance~\citep{deshpande2019max,kolouri2019generalized}, the ASGN's discriminator is interpreted as extracting nonlinear features $h(x)$ in a high-dimensional space and slicing them in the most distinctive direction $\omega$.
-Besides the unnecessity of sorting (see Remark~\ref{rm:intuition_seperability}), there are significant differences in terms of the training schemes.
-First, in conventional methods, the \textit{optimal direction} is estimated per batch, which is optimal not for the target distributions but for the sets of finite batch samples.
-On the other hand, in ASGN, the direction $\omega$ is trained to satisfy \textit{direction optimality} for the distributions during training.
-Furthermore, $h$ is trained together with the learned direction, which may yield a more \textit{separable} function $h$.